danriedl/engular/adev/src/content/guide/animations/transition-and-triggers.md

 ### Parent-child animations

-Each time an animation is triggered in Angular, the parent animation always gets priority and child animations are blocked.
+Each time an animation is triggered in Engular, the parent animation always gets priority and child animations are blocked.
 For a child animation to run, the parent animation must query each of the elements containing child animations.
 It then lets the animations run using the [`animateChild()`](api/animations/animateChild) function.

 #### Disable an animation on an HTML element